-Clean vinyl floors with a quality nonionic detergent cleaner.
+To keep its original appearance, wash the floor regularly.
+Clean vinyl floors with a quality nonionic detergent cleaner or a household all purpose cleaner.
 Follow the manufacturer's recommendations for cleaning.
+Remove incrusted rubber or oil stains with thinner.

 Remove any excess detergent solution using a wet/dry vacuum or mop.
 Rinse floor with a solution of one part Clorox to ten parts warm water.